 Simply take one of your base steps per minute and increase that by 5 to 10 percent to find your personal goal cadence number.
 For example, if your base running cadence is 162 SPM, your goal cadence should be between 170-178 SPM.

-Even if it’s not as fast as the elites, this small increase will still improve your running performance and reduce your chance of injury.
+Even if it’s not as fast as the elites, this small increase will still improve your running performance and reduce your chance of injury.²

 And, like anything with running, it’s crucial you take it slow.
 You can’t increase your cadence overnight and if you try, you’ll likely get injured.
 It can take up to two months for your body to adapt to a faster cadence and for it to feel normal.
-So take it no more than five steps per minute faster at a time.
-And don’t do it for your entire run.
-Go either by time – one minute of a faster cadence followed by three minutes of your base cadence – or by distance – run every third mile or so at a faster cadence.
+Don’t increase your cadence for your entire run.
+Increase your cadence either by TIME – one minute of a faster cadence followed by three minutes of your base cadence – or by DISTANCE – run every third mile or so at a faster cadence.